• Menu

 • Using a dry rag or cloth, wipe the damp area.
 Rub the rag against the wet surface until there is no moisture left.

-• The wood might still be wet, hence allow it to dry for up to 48 hours.
+• The wood might still be wet; hence allow it to dry for up to 48 hours.
 The process will take more or lesser time, depending on the size of the wood.

 This is the second method to opt for if the first one doesn’t work best for you.
 The use of olive oil is an alternative and also is great because it is a natural product.
+The use of Olive oil softens the paint making it easy to remove.

 • Pour some olive oil on the rag.